solita/solita.github.com/_posts/2020-02-24-bespoke-software.md

 title: Why bespoke software?
 author: arto
 excerpt: >
-  Software tailored to your exact needs is more expensive than just using a generic product.
-Why do that?
+  Software tailored to your exact needs is typically more expensive than just using a generic product.
+Why would you do that?
 tags:
  - Development
  - Tailored